 Financial Independence Doesn't Have to Mean Quitting Your Job or Budgeting Your Expenses Down to Zero....

 ...but it can.
-I have written about this before, and I can guarantee you I will write more about it in the future as well, because this is what the crux of Biz Opp Empire is all about: being financially independent doesn't mean you have to quit your job and start your own business!
+I have written about this before, and I can guarantee you I will write more about this in the future as well, because this is what the crux of Andreas Philip Gross Enterprises is all about: "success" has many faces, and "success" for one person may or may not look the same as "success" for another person.
+Being financially independent doesn't mean you have to quit your job and start your own business!
 Likewise, being financially independent doesn't mean you have to budget your spending down to near-zero either.
-Let me be perfectly clear: these two above approaches may be a perfect fit for some people to gain financial independence, but I am a firm believer in the idea that financial independence, like most things in life, doesn't follow a "one size fits all" model.
+Let me be perfectly clear: these two above approaches may be a perfect fit for some people to gain financial independence in the perfect way that fits their own lifestyles, wants, and needs; but I am a firm believer in the idea that financial independence, like most things in life, doesn't follow a "one size fits all" model.

-There are too many websites, tube sites, and offline information sources that talk about financial independence in such a "fireworks display" type of fashion that a lot of "ordinary" people can be put off by the whole idea, leaving them to think that the whole concept of financial independence is either A) fake/a scam, or B) unattainable for them (something only the people who are already rich in this world are allowed to experience and enjoy).
+There are too many websites with articles, e-books, and videos - and even offline information sources - that talk about financial independence in such a "fireworks display" type of fashion that a lot of "ordinary" people can be put off by the whole idea, leaving them to think that the whole concept of financial independence is either A) fake or some kind of scam, or B) unattainable for them (something only the people who are already rich in this world are allowed to experience and enjoy).

 International K-12 Educator,